auzuma/.github/profile/README.md

 # Featured Projects 🚀

 ### 🔍 SafetyLens (Coming Around Mid-April!)
-**An AI-powered safety, trust, and ethics checker for AI responses.**
+**An AI-powered safety, trust, and ethics checker for LLMs' responses.**

 ✔️ Helps ensure AI and their responses remain **accurate, transparent, and responsible**.